Philip Shanahan

 Philip Shanahan (27 October 1874 – 21 November 1931) was an Irish Sinn Féin politician, who was elected to the United Kingdom House of Commons in 1918 and served as a Teachta Dála (TD) in Dáil Éireann from 1919 to 1922.

-He lived in Dublin, where he was a licensed vintner, maintaining a premises in the notorious Monto area.
+He lived in Dublin, where he was a licensed vintner, maintaining an Irish pub in the notorious Monto red light district.

 He was involved in the Easter Rising in Dublin in 1916.
 This led to him having legal difficulties over the licence of his public house.
 Shanahan consulted the lawyer and politician Tim Healy who commented: